inwdragon/thsn-for-ubuntu/README.md

-# TH Sarabun New for Ubuntu Terminal
+# TH Sarabun New for Ubuntu Terminal tool
 "TH Sarabun New" are 1 in 13 Thai National fonts.

 # Install